 One of the mass murders and genocide of African people by the Europeans was the killing of over 100,000 of the Herero and Nama people of South-West Africa, by the Germans, between 1904 and 1908.

-The killing and mass murder of the indigenous people by Germany was started by an explorer named Karl Peters.
+An explorer named Karl Peters started the killing and mass murder of the indigenous people of Africa by Germany.
 He would inspire others such as Jesco von Puttkamer, who was Bismarck’s nephew by marriage.
-Puttkamer was appointed the German governor of the Cameroons, and as Governor, he rained hell on the people of the various places the German raised their flag.
+Puttkamer was appointed the German governor of the Cameroons, and as Governor he rained hell on the people of the various places the Germans raised their flag.

 In a detailed account of an example of the horror perpetrated by Puttkamer through his official, Thomas Packenham wrote: “…a Lieutenant Dominik was sent on an expedition to negotiate a treaty with the Bahoro.
 Instead, he shot down all the men and women in the village, and the fifty-four children that survived were put in baskets and drowned like kittens” (Packenham, “The Scramble for Africa”, page 623)